 Green Screen App

 Explore my blog posts about the many possibilities for combining drawn animation and images using the DOINK Green Screen app here.
+Watch our fugleflick, Allow us to Illustrate which combines animation and green screen.

 Use an iPad Friendly Site